Taiwrash/kgh/README.md

-# GitOps Kubernetes Controller
+# KGH - Kubernetes GitOps Homelab

-A lightweight GitOps controller for Kubernetes that automatically applies changes from your Git repository to your homelab cluster.
+A lightweight GitOps controller for Kubernetes homelab clusters that automatically applies changes from your Git repository.
 Edit YAML files, commit to Git, and watch your cluster update automatically!

 ## 🚀 Features